DataBiosphere/azul/CONTRIBUTING.rst

   ``SQ:`` an follow that with the title of an earlier commit that the current commit should be squashed with.

-* We don't amend commits on PR branches.
+* We may amend commits on PR branches, but only between reviews.
+We don't amend a commit that's already been reviewed.
+Instead we create a new ``SQ: …`` commit for addressing the reviewers comments.
+Before asking for another review we may amend that commit.

   Considering that we also require frequent rebasing, this rule makes for a more transparent review process.
-  Without amended commits the reviewer can ignore force pushes (because those can only be the result of rebases) and always have a track record of the changes made in response to their comments and how those changes affected the build status on the PR.
+The reviewer can ignore force pushes—because those can only be the result of rebases or in-between review amends—and still see a record of the changes made in response to reviews and how those changes affected the build status of the PR.

 * At times it may be necessary to temporarily add a commit to a PR branch e.g., to facilitate testing.
 These commits should be removed prior to landing the